rust-lang/book/src/ch08-02-strings.md

 ## Strings

-We've already talked about strings a bunch in Chapter 4, but let's take a more in-depth look at them now.
+We’ve already talked about strings a bunch in Chapter 4, but let’s take a more in-depth look at them now.
 Strings are an area that new Rustaceans commonly get stuck on.
-This is due to a combination of three things: Rust's propensity for making sure to expose possible errors, strings being a more complicated data structure than many programmers give them credit for, and UTF-8.
+This is due to a combination of three things: Rust’s propensity for making sure to expose possible errors, strings being a more complicated data structure than many programmers give them credit for, and UTF-8.
 These things combine in a way that can seem difficult when coming from other languages.

 The reason Strings are in the collections chapter is that strings are implemented as a collection of bytes plus some methods to provide useful functionality when those bytes are interpreted as text.
-In this section, we'll talk about the operations on `String` that every collection type has, like creating, updating, and reading.
-We'll also discuss the ways in which `String` is different than the other collections, namely how indexing into a `String` is complicated by the differences in which people and computers interpret `String` data.
+In this section, we’ll talk about the operations on `String` that every collection type has, like creating, updating, and reading.
+We’ll also discuss the ways in which `String` is different than the other collections, namely how indexing into a `String` is complicated by the differences in which people and computers interpret `String` data.